 Dropping, Adding, and Withdrawing from a Course

-Students may drop or add full-semester courses during the first five days of the semester.
-After the 5th day of classes, students may adjust their schedules by late adding or withdrawing from classes.
+Students may drop or add full-semester courses during the first five days of the semester via OnePort.
+After the fifth day of classes, students may adjust their schedules by late adding or withdrawing from classes.

 With the approval of the instructor and department chair, students may add a full-semester course during the 6th through the 10th days of the semester.
 A Late Add form, containing the signatures of the instructor and department chair must be received in the OneStop Student Services Office by 5 p.m. on the 10th day of the semester.
 Students who add classes after the start of the semester are responsible for missed material and assignments.
 At the discretion of the instructor, missed classes may be counted as absences and may be subject to the instructor’s attendance policy.

-Withdrawing from a Course – After the Schedule Adjustment Week, a student may withdraw from a full-semester course through the end of the 6th week of class, and a Term I or Term II course through the end of the 12th day of the class.
+After the first week of classes, a student may withdraw from a full-semester course through the end of the 8th week of class, and a Term I or Term II course through the end of the 16th day of the class.
 A student who withdraws in this way will receive a grade of W for the course.
 Withdrawal (W) hours count as Attempted Hours and are used in the calculations for tuition surcharge and academic standing.

 Students are limited to three (3) course withdrawals while enrolled at UNC Asheville.
 Exceptions may be granted for students who withdraw from all courses due to extenuating or emergency circumstances.
 See the section on Withdrawing from the University (Exit).